-7.1 The proposal outlined within the report supports the Council's key outcome of

-- 'stronger communities', by enabling The Group and the residents and community to use and enhance the Site. - 7.2 The repair and maintenance cost of the Site will be financed through resources obtained by the Group.
-Any future investment will be subject to the Group's own resources and access to external grant funding. - 7.3 On an ongoing basis the proposal will require no capital and revenue expenditure to be provided by the Council.
+- 7.1 The proposal outlined within the report supports the Council's key outcome of 'stronger communities', by enabling the Parish and the Community and residents to use an enhanced Site. - 7.2 The repair and maintenance cost of the Site will be financed through resources obtained by the Parish.
+Any future investment will be subject to the resources of the Parish and access to external grant funding. - 7.3 On an ongoing basis the proposal will require no capital and revenue expenditure to be provided by the Council.
 This is consistent with the Council's policy to contribute to improved value for money and supports the financial objective and our determination to be an efficient and effective Council.